dock0/arch/README.md

 A minimal Arch container

-## To generate
+## Usage

-From a docker host, run `./prebuild.sh`, which uses an Arch container to build a new Arch container.
+To build a new arch image, run `make`.
+This launches the docker build container and builds a new image.

-Inside the container, it will run mkimage.sh to generate a new root.tar.bz2.
-That is then added as a GitHub Release asset, which the Dockerfile uses to bootstrap the system.
+To start a shell in the build environment for manual actions, run `make manual`.

 This image has pacman keys initialized.